 What inspired the piece featured on the cover of Rituals?

 My take on this illustration was based on the fact that most sacred rituals try to make a bridge with a primordial force – a sort of primitive origin that is connected to the animal/human dichotomy.
 There's also a link with the pack mindset, in the sense that rituals are commonly a shared experience that celebrates the feeling of belonging to a certain community/culture.
 I also really happen to like masks, so I went with them.

-What is your process when creating art, and how did you learn this process?
+What is your process when creating art?

 I've studied Design and so I've grown used to working digitally, which also allows me to make the whole process an "open" experience, since there are no definitive actions and there's a lot of room for trying things out.
 I like to use and juxtapose different textures and more "digital" languages – I feel it adds depth and detail to the whole composition.
 I know many artists that work similarly, but overall I think I learned these techniques by myself, over trial and error.

 I really like Matisse, Klimt and Egon Schiele.
 Other than that, in a more contemporary approach, I'm really drawn to Yoshitaka Amano, Jon Klassen and Malika Favre.

 Your pieces - which can be found at http://fredericopompeu.com - are wonderfully unique.
 How would you describe your art style?

 My work is greatly influenced by my mood, but I think that its main characteristics are the use of textures and clashing colors and shapes (with some exceptions).

 I like to experiment and sometimes that compromises the consistency of my work...
 I think that I couldn't work in any other way, though – I wouldn't want to get too attached to a style or theme – it's more fun to try things around.

 When or how did you first become interested in art?